India vs England: Rishabh Pant will play as wicketkeeper in first Test, confirms Virat Kohli

 The big-ticket series, which will decide New Zealand’s opponents for the World Test Championship final, will begin from Friday.
 Usually, the more experienced Saha is preferred in home Test matches because of his ability as a keeper against spin but Pant was a standout performer in India’s Test series win in Australia last month.

 “Rishabh Pant will start (in the first Test).
-He is in good headspace and he has come along very nicely.
+He is in good headspace.
 He has worked hard on his game and fitness,” Kohli said at the pre-match press conference.

 “He made a impact performance for us recently and is high on confidence.
 He will continue to be backed, can be a consistent match-winner for us.”